elizabeth-poggie/elizabeth-poggie/_content/notes/15-W24-intro-to-programming.md

 # Why do we care?

 Methods are commonly used to break a problem down into small manageable pieces.

-## Methods simplify programs

 If a specific task is performed in several places in the program, a method can be written once to perform that task.
-This is known as code reuse and means that you can be lazier with writing programs.

 # Examples